Ripnrip/Agentic-News-Transformer/README.md

 ## Acknowledgments

-- ElevenLabs for the voice synthesis API
   - Sync.so for the avatar lip-syncing technology
   - OpenAI for the GPT-4 API used in content generation

 ## Application Interfaces